lanl/PERCEPTIVE/README.md

 gzip -d [pathtoyourlicensefile]
 ```
 ## Usage
 As above usage will be broken down by for the two functions PERCEPTIVE and Pipeline.
-For the time being the Graphical interface must be started from the command-line.
+For the time being the graphical interface must be started from the command-line.
 A launcher application may become available in the future.

 ### PERCEPTIVE Usage
 To run the PERCEPTIVE Graphical Interface for interpretation and prediction of chromatin modifying enzymes open an R terminal and run the following: